fablabbcn/fablabs.io/README.md

    `docker-compose exec app rake db:setup`

-   If bower does not successfully install do:
+   If npm does not successfully install do:

-   `docker-compose exec app /usr/local/bin/bower install`
+   `docker-compose exec app npm i`

 1. Add this to your `/etc/hosts`: